eriche39/simple-orchestrator/README.md

 ###4.
 Capable of selectively excute/skip tasks. a selector is simple to implement.

 ###5.
-Support uniform ways to handle error and events.
+Support uniform ways to handle errors and events.

 ###6.
 Support asynchronous tasks.
     the orchestrator execute needs to wait for an async task to finish only when another task